schollz/schollz.github.io.source/content/post/send-a-file.md

 If you don't have already, just install:

 ```
-$ apt-get install netcat pv
+$ apt-get install netcat pv pigz
 ```

 The additional `pv` is a progress monitor for pipes so you can monitor the progress too!

 ### Usage

-For netcat to work, you actually have to start listening first.
-So first the recipient should do
+The usage is adapted from https://unix.stackexchange.com/a/238217

+The sender should do:

 ```
-$ netcat -l -p 6000 | pv > somefile
+$ cat file | pigz | nc -l 8888
 ```

 Then the sender can send off their file

 ```
-$ cat somefile | pv | netcat localhost 6000
+$ nc <sender URL> 8888 | pigz -d | pv -atep -s "1g" > file
 ```

 ---